The Association of Flight Attendants-CWA, AFL-CIO

 For more information on getting involved with any of our legislative issues, please call the AFA-CWA’s Government Affairs Department at 1-800-424-2401 or contact your LEC office.

-During the AFL-CIO Executive Council meeting in July 2015, our International President, Sara Nelson, took the opportunity to talk about negotiations at United Airlines and asked each Presidential candidate to display support for collective bargaining and a fair contract that shares massive profits with Flight Attendants.
+During the AFL-CIO Executive Council meeting in July 2015, our International President, Sara Nelson, took the opportunity to talk about negotiations at United Airlines and the Presidential candidate to display support for collective bargaining and a fair contract that shares massive profits with Flight Attendants.